jennie-jd/cs-resources/activity_logging.md

 Future **To Do** items are marked in bold to remind myself.

+_**December 3, 2024**_
+I learned that video game developers use game engines to develop games, instead of writing code from ground up.

 _**December 2, 2024**_
 News says that Amazon is looking for an alternative chip provider than NVDA to reduce its relliance on NVDA.